Social Work

 Snow Policy: Official decisions about the closure of the Nampa campus due to weather will be communicated to all students from the Social Work office at least one hour prior to the beginning of class on a given day.
 Attempts will be made to make this announcement at least two hours prior.
 Barring the closure of the Nampa campus, classes will be held regardless of the weather.
 When inclement weather occurs in Idaho Falls, students attending class there are expected to make an informed decision about the safety of attending class on a given day.
 In the event that a student determines it is unsafe to attend class, the student should notify the professor at least one hour prior to the beginning of class.
 The student may be required to attend the class online.
 Otherwise, the student is responsible for getting content from the professor for the missed class.

 Late Work Policy: Students are expected to turn in all work on or before the due date.
 Students are responsible for contacting the instructor as soon as possible concerning events that may impact course requirements and deadlines.
-Late assignments will be marked down one letter grade per day and will not be accepted after five calendar days from the due date.
-Instructors will handle exceptions or chronically late submissions of assignments on an individual basis.
+Late assignments will be marked down 10% per day and will not be accepted after five calendar days from the due date.
+Instructors will handle chronically late submissions of assignments on an individual basis.

-Social Media Policy: Our social media policy is as recommended by NASW Standards for Technology in Social Work Practice, 4.04 Social Media Policies.
-“When using online social media for educational purposes, social work educators shall provide students with guidance about ethical considerations.
+Social Media Policy: Our social media policy, as recommended by NASW Standards for Technology in Social Work Practice, 4.04 Social Media Policies, is: “When using online social media for educational purposes, social work educators shall provide students with guidance about ethical considerations.
 Interpretation: When using social media for educational purposes, it is important for students to understand how to use social media in a professional manner.
-The type of language, personal disclosures, and ways of communicating that students use for personal purposes may not be appropriate for the classroom or professional social work purposes.
-Social work educators should inform students about organizational policies and relevant standards related to confidentiality, demonstrating respect, academic integrity, copyright and plagiarism, maintaining appropriate boundaries, and upholding other social work ethical standards.
+The type of language, personal disclosures, and ways of communicating that students use for personal purposes may not be appropriate for classroom or professional social work purposes.
+Social work educators should inform students about organizational policies and relevant standards related to confidentiality, demonstrating respect, academic integrity, copyright, and plagiarism, maintaining appropriate boundaries, and upholding other social work ethical standards.

 Standing

 Generalist Standing: Students who enter the Master of Social Work program from disciplines other than social work are given Generalist Standing.
-Students who completed their BSW degree more than five years prior to enrollment will be expected to enter the program at the Generalist level.
-These students must take (or retake) courses to lay a foundation for the specialized level social work courses.
-These generalist courses are taken during the first three semesters of the program.
-A student who received a BSW or B.A. in a related field (e.g., psychology) may request a waiver of select generalist courses, which will be assessed by the program director.
-Generalist field experience may be waived for any applicant with a BSW or B.A. in social work from a CSWE-accredited program who has been employed in the social work field.
-NNU Generalist students will take a comprehensive assessment prior to continuing to the Specialized year.
+The generalist courses are taken during the first three semesters of the program.
+A student who received a B.S. or B.A. in a related field (e.g., psychology) may request a waiver of select generalist courses, which will be assessed by the program director.
+NNU Generalist students must successfully complete a comprehensive assessment prior to continuing to the Specialized year.

 Advanced Standing: The Advanced Standing option was developed to recognize the academic accomplishments of applicants who have completed a B.A. in Social Work or a BSW from a college or university accredited by the Council on Social Work Education.
 Criteria for admission to Advanced Standing status are the same as generalist status admission requirements with the addition of the following requirements:

-- Applicants must have a cumulative GPA of 3.0 or higher for the last 90 quarter credits or last 60 semester credits in their baccalaureate program.
+• Applicants must have a cumulative GPA of 3.0 or higher for the last 90 quarter credits or the last 60 semester credits in their baccalaureate program.

-- A grade of B- (2.7) or higher is required in all upper division social work classes.
-Any classes with anything lower than a B- will have to be re-taken NNU Generalist level.
+• A grade of B- (2.7) or higher is required in all upper-division social work classes.
+Any classes with anything lower than a B- will have to be re-taken at the NNU Generalist level.

 Continuous Enrollment

-Students who withdraw from school mid-semester may be subject to non-passing grades in the courses in which the student is enrolled in the session or semester of the withdrawal.
-If a student withdraws from a course that has an L grade, the student may receive an F in that course.
-Depending on the nature of the withdrawal (included but not limited to academic performance, history, and dispositional concerns versus personal circumstances), the student may be asked to meet with the program director prior to re-entry.
+Students who stop out from school in between semesters will need to submit their return plan to the Program Director.
+Students may return after one or two semesters or before one year from withdrawal without having to reapply.
+However, they will need to submit in writing what has occurred since their departure from the program.
+Students who withdraw mid-semester may be subject to non-passing grades in the courses in which the student is enrolled in the quad or semester of the withdrawal.
+If a student withdraws from a course that has an L grade, the student may receive an F in that course if the course is not completed.
+Depending on the nature of the withdrawal (including but not limited to academic performance, history, and dispositional concerns versus personal circumstances), the student may be asked to meet with the program director prior to re-entry.
 Re-entry into the program is not guaranteed.
 Readmitted students will need to fulfill the requirements of the most recent version of the catalog.

 Academic Standing and Dismissal Policy

-- Students must secure a satisfactory field placement that is approved by the Field Director.
+• Students must secure a satisfactory field placement that is approved by the Field Director in order to start Field Instruction.
 Students who are unable to meet this expectation for reasons related to the disposition policy may be academically dismissed from the program.
 The decision regarding removal will be made by the Field Director in consultation with the Program Director.
 Faculty may delay a student’s entrance into a field placement for reasons outlined in the Student Field Manual.

-- If a student earns a B- or below in SOWK7690 MSW Capstone she/he will be required to wait a year before retaking the course.
-The student will be given a remediation plan in writing that will include recommended core courses to audit that focus on failed competencies and/or be required to repeat field placement hours.
+• If a student earns a B- or below in SOWK7690 MSW Capstone, she/he will be required to wait a year before retaking the course.
+The student will be given a written remediation plan that will include recommended core courses to audit that focus on failed competencies and/or be required to repeat field placement hours.
 If continuing in field placement, registration is necessary.
 Failing MSW Capstone twice will result in automatic dismissal from the program.

 Professional Disposition Assessments and Dismissal Policy